OdiaGenAI/GenerativeAI_and_LLM_Odia/README.md

 ## Why OdiaGen

-* **First**: though many LLMs support multilingual including Odia language, the performance for various tasks (e.g. content generation, question-answering) is limited due to ingested data for Odia.
+* **First**: though many LLMs support multilingual including Odia language, the performance for various tasks (e.g. content generation, question-answering) is limited due to the amount of ingested data for Odia.
 * **Second**: there is subscription or fees associated with the high-performing LLMs.

 * **Third**: the usage of data input to these LLMs is in question.